daglar510/UAV_flight_dynamics_simulator/README.md

+Looking at both READMEs, I can create an improved version that combines the best aspects of both.
+The 0.1.0 branch README has excellent technical details about the simulator's physics and operation, while the 0.2.0 branch README has a more comprehensive structure and details about the new UI features.
+Here's a combined version:

 # UAV Flight Dynamics Simulator

 A comprehensive web-based application for simulating and analyzing the longitudinal flight dynamics of fixed-wing UAVs.
 This tool allows aerospace engineers, researchers, and students to study how elevator deflection affects UAV dynamic behavior through an intuitive interface.